-John Rea – Artistic Director of MTF and Writer/Director – graduated from Temple University with a bachelor’s degree in Music Theory and a Teaching Certificate (K-12).
+John Rea – Artistic Director and Writer/Director – graduated from Temple University with a bachelor’s degree in Music Theory and a Teaching Certificate (K-12).
 He also received an MA in Theatre from Villanova University.
 He was the director of Discovery Division for youth at the Walnut Street Theatre from 1995-99.
 He was the Literary Manager/Dramaturg for Philadelphia Theatre Company from 1997-99.
 As a producer/director he has directed or overseen all Youth Theater productions and teaches a variety of classes at MTF’s Theater School.
 He has directed several film projects for MacGuffin including: Clueless, After Midnight Scream for Monty Python’s Ghostbusting Brother, Getting Out and Chasing the MacGuffin (documentary), Happy Birthday and A Real Kiss.
 He has composed music to many shows including Arcadia, and The Women of Argos.
-As a playwright/composer/lyricist he has written Dodger, The Skeleton Woman, Mak and the Shepherds, Cinderella Story, More Than Anything, The Three Trees, As I Do (Playwriting Award, Cleveland Public Theatre), The Lost, The Cruel Sister, A Place Called Up, The Tale of Orpheus, Mischief Manor, Dodger, The Tale of Ebenezer Scrooge and The Fiery Furnace and Jonah and the Big Fish and Vito.
+As a playwright/composer/lyricist he has written Dodger, The Skeleton Woman, Mak and the Shepherds, Cinderella Story, More Than Anything, The Three Trees, As I Do (Playwriting Award, Cleveland Public Theatre), The Lost, The Cruel Sister, A Place Called Up, The Tale of Orpheus, Mischief Manor, Dodger, The Tale of Ebenezer Scrooge, The Fiery Furnace and Jonah and the Big Fish and Vito.
 He has taught music and drama in the Philadelphia School District and the Delaware County School District.
-He continues to music direct throughout the city and at St. Andrew’s Lutheran Church in Audubon, PA.
-He is currently working on a rock musical adaptation of The Book of Jonah based on the Jonathan Goldstein short story from Ladies and Gentlemen, The Bible!, entitled Jonah and the Big Fish and Vito.
+He is currently working on a new short musical comedy based on the Adam and Eve story in The Book of Genesis.
+Eden will be produced in 2016.